Guide to being a Governor

 Type of Governors

 The Governing Body is made up of 11 individuals from the local community, including the Headteacher.
 Gary Robson is the elected Chair of the Governing Body at Tetherdown School.
+All Governors are elected for a 4-year term, save the Headteacher who is Ex Officio and Associate Members who are appointed annually.

 - 4 Parent Governors - parents of pupils of the school who are elected by the parent body.